ajakaja/ajakaja.github.io/_posts/2018-08-06-oriented-area.md

 $$\frac{1}{2} \oint_C (x,y) \times (dx,dy) = \frac{1}{2} \sum_i p_i \times \b{d}_i$$

-I'm sure there is some reason why this is not entirely rigorous, but it explains why it works perfectly.

 ----

 While we're at it, maybe we can come up with an 'integral form' of (3) or (4).
 Naively, it should look something like this, right?